-The Middle School Learning Center (MSLC), a program for sixth and seventh grade students who have experienced behavioral difficulties in the regular school program, provides instruction in the four core content areas: English, math, science and social studies.
+Fort Hill Community School houses a program for sixth and seventh grade students who have experienced behavioral difficulties in the regular school program, provides instruction in the four core content areas: English, math, science and social studies.
 Both direct instruction and computer-assisted learning models are used.

-Placement at the MSLC is made on an individual basis.
+Placement at the Fort Hill Community School is made on an individual basis.
 For more information, contact the director of student services at (434) 522-3700, ext.
 147.